Intuitive SEO Copywriting

 Every page is your homepage

 When you optimize your website’s pages to answer user questions, people may visit your website for the first time on a landing page–not the homepage.
 What does this mean for copywriters?
-It means your page copy must make sense to a complete stranger who is a first time visitor and may know nothing about your business.
+It means your page copy must make sense to a stranger who is a first-time visitor and may know nothing about your business.
 In a sense, you should treat every page as a potential introduction to your website and the business it supports.

-Word Count
+Word count

 Not every page needs SEO optimization

-Some pages just don’t make sense as a landing page and therefore don’t require an SEO focus.
+Some pages just don’t make sense as landing pages and therefore don’t require an SEO focus.
 Examples include pages that exist behind a secure login and pages that are part of an ordered series–such as signup pages.
 While the first page in a series may be a good landing page, the fourth or tenth page in a series could be a confusing place to land.
 With pages like this, you should request your webmaster to exclude these pages from search results.
 However, be careful not to exclude pages just because you think they won’t be useful as a landing page–your users may think differently.

 Blogging

 Blogging is awesome for SEO, but the issue I see most often is writers neglecting the question/answer aspect of Google in their blog writing.
 What are people searching for?
-Even if you’re writing a simple piece about your grandmother’s church bake-sale, you can be strategic in how you write your titles and meta descriptions.
+Even if you’re writing a simple piece about your grandmother’s church bake sale, you can be strategic in how you write your titles and meta descriptions.

 Don’t title your blog post “Grandma’s Cookies” because nobody will find it.

 Who is interested in the bake sale?
 Probably members of the church and family members.
-What would they type into google to find out about It?
+What would they type into Google to find out about It?
 Why not use the church name, day, and other relevant info to name the article and craft your meta title?

 St. John’s Church 4th of July Bake-Sale in Portland, OR